nfsp-ta/js-lunch-1/const-let/README.md

   var x = 1;
   ```

-Both of these approaches have differing scoping rules, all of which involve potentially hoisting the variable into a higher scope.

-- Implicit assignments are effectively global, they are declared in the outer most scope.
-- Explicit assignments are scoped to the containing function _NOT_ the enclosing block.

 ## Why are `const` and `let` needed?

+`var`s are scoped to the containing function _NOT_ the enclosing block.
+At best, this is confusing; at worst, it can cause bugs.
-Traditional scoping rules are non-intuitive to developers whether they are a novice or an expert in some other language because most languages support block scoping and do not implicitly hoist the variables.
-This can also lead to sloppy programming practices where the same variable is inadvertently used.
+The scoping rules of `var` are non-intuitive to developers because most languages support block scoping and do not implicitly hoist the variables.
+Additionally, `var` can be redeclared without raising an error, which could lead to all sorts of weirdness.

 ## The New Way

-Unlike implicit assignment, or explicit `var` assignment, both `let` and `const` are lexically and block scoped.
+Unlike `var` assignment, both `let` and `const` are lexically and block scoped.

 - `let` declares a variable that is available only after the point of declaration and until the current code block ends.
-- `const` declares a constant value with the same scoping rules as `let`.
+- `const` has the same scoping rules, but declares a constant which can't be changed after assignment.
+(Also, you must assign at declaration)

 ## Is there an equivalent in C#/Java?

-C# and Java variable or constant declarations are always lexically and block scoped.
+C# and Java variable or constant declarations are always lexically and block scoped, thus `let` is more like C#'s `var` than `var` is :D

 ## Demo